pabiney-msr/MSR_Winter_Project/README.md

  | **Week 6**
 **Week 2** | 34.
 Evaluate findings of experiment
 ~~8.
 Create Readme for GitHub~~ | 35.
-First outline of paper
-9. Send Screen of VBA-M as input to AI | 36.
-Add experiment to outline
-10. Send commands from AI to VBA-M | 37.
+First outline of paper ~~9.
+Send Screen of VBA-M as input to AI~~ | 36.
+Add experiment to outline ~~10.
+Send commands from AI to VBA-M~~ | 37.
 Add findings to outline
-11. Create Folder Hierarchy | 38.
+11. List Dependencies | 38.
 Final research if needed
-12. Create Launch File | 39.
+12. Incorporate debug log file output | 39.
 Add research to outline
 13. Record emulator screen and audio for debugging | 40.
 Convert outline to rough draft
-14. Incorporate debug log file output | 41.
+14. Create Launch File | 41.
 Explain choices made for training parameters
  | 42.
 Compare findings to research
 **Week 3** |
 15. Add graph/chart output | **Week 7**